Troubleshooting

 4. Click Reconnect.

-3. If the SDC does not return to the Active status after manually attempting to reconnect it to your tenant, follow the instructions in SDC Status not Active on CDO after Deployment.
+3. If the SDC does not return to the Active status after manually attempting to reconnect it to your tenant, follow the instructions in SDC Status not Active on Security Cloud Control after Deployment.

 .

-SDC Status not Active on CDO after Deployment
+SDC Status not Active on Security Cloud Control after Deployment

-If CDO does not indicate that your SDC is active in about 10 minutes after deployment, connect to the SDC VM using SSH using the CDO user and password you created when you deployed the SDC.
+If Security Cloud Control does not indicate that your SDC is active in about 10 minutes after deployment, connect to the SDC VM using SSH using the Security Cloud Control user and password you created when you deployed the SDC.

 Procedure